felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 	"-r 1" closes miner and execute "reboot.bat" file ("reboot.bash" or "reboot.sh" for Linux version) in the miner directory (if exists) if some GPU failed.
 	So you can create "reboot.bat" file and perform some actions, for example, reboot system if you put this line there: "shutdown /r /t 5 /f".

+-minspeed	minimal speed for ETH, in MH/s.
+If miner cannot reach this speed for 5 minutes for any reason, miner will be restarted (or "reboot.bat" will be executed if "-r 1" is set).
+Default value is 0 (feature disabled).

 -retrydelay	delay, in seconds, between connection attempts.
 Default values is "20".
 Specify "-retrydelay -1" if you don't need reconnection, in this mode miner will exit if connection is lost.

 -dbg	debug log and messages. "-dbg 0" - (default) create log file but don't show debug messages.
 	"-dbg 1" - create log file and show debug messages. "-dbg -1" - no log file and no debug messages.

 -logfile	debug log file name.
 After restart, miner will append new log data to the same file.
 If you want to clear old log data, file name must contain "noappend" string.
 	If missed, default file name will be used.

 -nofee	set "1" to cancel my developer fee at all.
 In this mode some optimizations are disabled so mining speed will be slower by about 4%.